SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** intermediate

-??? abstract "ProxyLogon Exchange Suspicious Paths"
+??? abstract "ProxyShell Exchange Suspicious Paths"

     Detects suspicious calls to Exchange resources, in locations related to webshells observed in campaigns using this vulnerability.